Skip to content →

 I’m fascinated by questions about how and why texts work, and about their sometimes-awkward ties to their material and social contexts.
 I investigate these questions using close reading alongside other bodies of expertise, chiefly codicology (the systematic, part-quantitative study of physical manuscripts) and textual criticism (the study of the transmission of texts and the practice of editing them).

 I’m currently writing a book that draws together new work in poetics and wider global perspectives to consider the sixteenth century’s inheritance of Middle English poetry.
-I have written the first complete student guide to Middle English and early Scots verse-craft (forthcoming 2024) and the first book-length history of reading for later Middle English verse.
+I’ve written the first complete student guide to Middle English and early Scots verse-craft (2024) and the first book-length history of reading for later Middle English verse (2020).

 I have longer-term work underway to investigate manuscripts from the period which do not survive.
 I’m involved in an edition-in-progress of the Wycliffite Bible, the first full translation of the Bible into English, and I’m also editing two of the Canterbury Tales.
 I’ve published on topics such as the earliest English sonnet (1448/9), the lost manuscripts of medieval England, the use of Middle English by the twentieth-century poet Thom Gunn, and rediscovered manuscript fragments.